 Pratt Institute is committed to the full inclusion of all students.
 If you are a student with a disability and require accommodations, please contact the Learning/Access (L/AC) at firstname.lastname@example.org to schedule an appointment to discuss these accommodations.
 Students with disabilities who have already registered with L/AC are encouraged to speak to the professor about accommodations they may need to produce an accessible learning environment.

-After reading the relevant section from the textbook, you will take a quiz.
-The link to each quiz is available on this website.
+After reading the relevant section from the textbook, you will take a quiz on Google Classroom.
 Each quiz consists of about ten questions—a mix of true-false and multiple-choice.
 No late quizzes will be accepted.

-- Due before class on the relevant day of class
+- Due at 12 PM on the relevant day of class

 - 20% of final grade.